docarray/docarray/docs/user_guide/storing/first_steps.md

 As you can see, `HnswDocumentIndex.RuntimeConfig` is a dataclass that contains only one configuration:
 `default_column_config`, which is a mapping from python types to database column configurations.

-You can customize every field in this configuration using the [configure()][docarray.index.backends.hnswlib.HnswDocumentIndex.configure] method:
+You can customize every field in this configuration using the [configure()][docarray.index.abstract.BaseDocIndex.configure] method:

 === "Pass individual settings"